Xilinx/Vitis-AI/README.md

 ## [See What's New](docs//learn/release_notes.md)
 - [Release Notes](docs//learn/release_notes.md)
-- Support new platforms, including Versal ACAP platforms VCK190, VCK5000 and Kria SoM
+- General Availability (GA) for VCK190(Production Silicon), VCK5000(Production Silicon) and U55C
-- Better Pytorch and Tensorflow model support: Pytorch 1.5-1.7.1, improved quantization for Tensorflow 2.x models
+- Add support for newer Pytorch and Tensorflow version: Pytorch 1.8-1.9, Tensorflow 2.4-2.6
-- New models, including 4D Radar detection, Image-Lidar sensor fusion, 3D detection & segmentation, multi-task, depth estimation, super resolution for automotive, smart medical and industrial vision applications
+- Add 22 new models, including Solo, Yolo-X, UltraFast, CLOCs, PSMNet, FairMOT, SESR, DRUNet, SSR as well as 3 NLP models and 2 OFA (Once-for-all) models
-- New Graph Runner API to deploy models with multiple subgraphs
+- Add the new custom OP flow to run models with DPU un-supported OPs with enhancement across quantizer, compiler and runtime
-- DPUCADX8G (DPUv1)deprecated with DPUCADF8H (DPUv3Int8)
+- Add more layers and configurations of DPU for VCK190 and DPU for VCK5000
-- DPUCAHX8H (DPUv3E) and DPUCAHX8L (DPUv3ME) release with xo
+- Add OFA pruning and TF2 keras support for AI optimizer
-- Classification & Detection WAA examples for Versal (VCK190)
+- Run inference directly from Tensorflow (Demo)

 ## Getting Started